 My family loves to enjoy dinner out at one of the many Quad-Cities area restaurants with outdoor seating.
 We enjoy these patios throughout spring, summer and early fall.

 Continue reading Favorite QC restaurants for patio season

 If you are looking for a short day trip for antique and plant shopping, I think that taking Route 6 east from Coal Valley, Illinois, to Atkinson, Illinois, is one perfect straight shot.
-I took this trip last week on a sunny spring day.

 Continue reading Get Your Day Trip Kicks on Route 6

 When the lightning bugs come out so does the stage lighting for numerous summer theatre shows in the Quad Cities area.
 Spend your summer nights lost in the worlds of ancient Greece, forests, Biblical times, the 1980s, the 1950s, and more.

 There are plenty of places to go with Dad this weekend and treat him to a fun Father’s Day weekend!

 It’s almost that time of year where the temperatures rise and the sun shines brightly down on then QC.
 And what better way is there to welcome summer vacation than heading out to cool off in our local pools?
 Whether on the Illinois side or Iowa side, there’s a place for you, your friends and family to take a dip in the cool waters of summer, starting Memorial Day weekend.